-Graduates may apply for licensure as a Hearing Instument Specialist from the State of Missouir Board of Professional Registration.
-After holding an active state license for two years, the graduate may also apply for Board Certification from the National Board for Certification in Hearing Insturment Sciences (NBC-HIS).
+Graduates may apply for licensure as a Hearing Instrument Specialist from the State of Missouri Board of Professional Registration.
+After holding an active state license for two years, the graduate may also apply for Board Certification from the National Board for Certification in Hearing Instrument Sciences (NBC-HIS).

-Prog Program Specific Courses
+Hearing Instrument Science Program Requirements Credits Semester Taken Prerequisites

-HIS 110 Acoustics and Psychoacoustics 3
+HIS 110 Acoustics and Psychoacoustics 3 Admission to the Hearing Instrument Science Program

-HIS 120 Anatomy and Physiology of Auditory and

-Speech Systems 3
+HIS 120 Anatomy & Physiology of Auditory and Speech Systems 3 Admission to the Hearing Instrument Science Program

 HIS 125 Hearing and Auditory Disorders 3

 HIS 130 Introduction to Audiometry 3

 HIS 140 Introduction to Hearing Instrument Components 3

 HIS 150 Hearing Instrument Fitting Methods 3

-HIS 160 Hearing Healthcare Legal Responsibilities
+HIS 160 Hearing Healthcare Legal Responsibilities & Ethics 2

-and Ethics 2

 HIS 170 Clinical Practicum I 1

-HIS 230 Advanced Audiometry 3
+HIS 230 Advanced Audiometry 3 See course descriptions section of the catalog for individual

-HIS 240 Compression and Digital Features of Hearing
+Associate of Applied HIS 240 Compression & Digital Features of Hearing Instruments 3 course requirements

-Instruments 3

-HIS 250 Real Ear Measurements 3
+Science (All courses must be HIS 250 Real Ear Measurements 3

-HIS 260 Hearing Healthcare Management and
+completed with a grade of "C" or better) HIS 260 Hearing Healthcare Management and Marketing 3

-Marketing 3

 HIS 270 Clinical Practicum II 3

 HIS 280 Clinical Practicum III 3

-Gen eral Ed Require ements Cr Hrs

-BCS 120 Human Anatomy and Physiology 6
+BCS 115 Survey of Anatomy and Physiology 3

 BUS 155 Customer Service 2

-ENG 101 Composition I 3
+ENG 101 Composition I 3 Grade of "NC" or better in ENG 050 and RDG 050 or satisfactory score on the Placement Assessments

+Communication Elective 3

-Commu nication Elective 3
+Science Elective 3

-Mathen natics Ele ective (MTH 105 or higher) 3
+Mathematics Elective (MTH 105 or higher) 3 See course descriptions section of the catalog for individual course requirements

-1 Social S cience E lective 3 3
+Social Science Elective 3

-Social Science Elective
+Social Science Elective 3

+Exit Exam See degree audit for course number

+Total Credit Hours Required for Associate of Science 62 Each student must apply for graduation and complete the exit assessment to be eligible to graduate.
+The graduation application is student initiated by submission of the Application for Graduation form.
+The form is available through AccessOTC.